We use cookies on this website.

 Bastion Developer (GA since June 2025): free lightweight SKU.
 Connection to 1 VM at a time via the Azure portal only.
 No AzureBastionSubnet required, no Bastion resource to deploy.
 Direct activation from the VM's "Connect" page.
 Perfect for test developers who want to avoid public IPs.
 Limitations: no connection via native client, no scaling, only one active session per user.

-Bastion Standard: all Basic features + connection via native RDP/SSH client (from your Windows Remote Desktop terminal/client), manual scaling up to 50 instances, file upload/download, IP-based connection support (connection to VMs outside VNet via peering), Shareable Link integration.
-Price: ~€140/month base + ~€70/additional instance.
+Standard Bastion: All Basic features + connection via native RDP/SSH client (from your Windows Remote Desktop terminal/client), manual scaling up to 50 instances, file upload/download, support for IP-based connections (connecting to VMs outside the VNet via peering), Shareable Link integration.
+Price: ~$0.29/hour, or ~€210/month base (2 instances included) + ~€70/additional instance.

 Real pricing and hidden traps: beyond €140/month